 Irritant contact dermatitis flares up when you touch an irritating substance that leaves a rash.
 To avoid this painful condition, stay away from your triggers, and try wearing gloves until your symptoms subside.

 Allergic contact dermatitis causes itchy, red blisters, or bumps on the skin.
 These reactions are typically triggered by poison ivy or other others, like nickel, latex products, dyes, or rubber.
-Though you can calm the symptoms of allergic contact dermatitis with a cold compress or soak in the tub, A provider at Park Plaza may prescribe a topical corticosteroid to relieve your itchiness.
+Though you can calm the symptoms of allergic contact dermatitis with a cold compress or soak in the tub, A provider at Park Plaza Dermatology may prescribe a topical or oral medications to relieve your symptoms and in some cases prescribe the newest class of medications - biologics

 Psoriasis is a skin condition that causes your skin cells to multiply up to 10 times faster than they should, resulting in bumpy red patches of skin with white scales.
 Although psoriasis can develop anywhere on the body, it’s most commonly found on the scalp, elbows, and knees.